MuddyMaps/MuddyMaps.js/README.md

 ## What's a Muddy Map?

-"Muddy" maps use the Muddy Maps algorithm first described on the STEM Lounge article ["Muddy America : Color Balancing The Election Map"](https://stemlounge.com/muddy-america-color-balancing-trumps-election-map-infographic/) in order to color-balance margins and totals for multi-categorical geospacial data.
+"Muddy" maps are choropleth maps that use the Muddy Maps algorithm first described on the STEM Lounge article ["Muddy America : Color Balancing The Election Map"](https://stemlounge.com/muddy-america-color-balancing-trumps-election-map-infographic/) in order to color-balance margins and totals for multi-categorical geospacial data.

 #### Muddy Map